The nutrition toolbox to generate in silico diets

 - searchType Optional - Method of searching keywords in the food database.
 Either sequential or cumulative.
 Explanation about the difference is given below.

-- addStarch Optional - Boolean, indicates if additional starch should be added based on the reported macros.
+- addStarch Optional - Boolean, indicates if additional starch should be added based on the database macronutrients.
 It will add on additional starch based on the equation starch = total carbohydrates - fibre - total sugars, as starch is often not measured in the USDA database.
 Defaults to false.

 - databaseType Optional - Character, which database should be used either 'usda' for USDA FoodData database or 'frida' for the Danish food institute database.
 Can be 'mixed' if both databases should be used.
 Defaults to mixed.

-- maxItems Optional - Numeric, value indicating the maximum amount of VMH food alternatives to be analysed for macros.
+- maxItems Optional - Numeric, value indicating the maximum amount of database equivalents to be analysed for macros.
 Defaults to 50.

 - outputDir Optional - Path to where the output file will be stored.
 Defaults to [pwd filesep 'NT_Result']

-- foodSources2Use Optional - Cell of strings, dictates which food sources from the USDA database will be used to find food items.
+- foodSources2Use Optional - Cell of strings, dictates which food sources from the USDA database will be used to find database equivalents.
 Defaults to {'sr_legacy_food'; 'foundation_food'; 'survey_fndds_food'};

 There are two search methods employed to find potential database equivalents: sequential and cumulative